reteach/frontend-challenge/README.md

   <br/> Try to suggest something that the team can easily align on and let them find their own solutions to implement it.
   <br/> Optionally, include a brief code draft or example to illustrate how to begin applying your recommendation.

-- What would be your own top recommendations (max.
-3) if you were responsible for optimizing the page? <br/> Implement a few of these recommendations directly in code, focusing on those you consider most impactful.

 ### 4. Architecture

 The Gallery currently fetches its data from `/api/gallery`, using a [Nuxt server route](https://nuxt.com/docs/guide/directory-structure/server#api-routes) which acts as a minimal Backend-for-Frontend (BFF).

 Improve the current implementation - but focus on making a decision for a quick first iteration.
 You can choose one of the following approach as example:

 - Continue with the current setup (BFF)
 - Move the all logic into the client-side
 - Use a static site generation (SSG) approach
 - Any other approach that can simplify or quickly optimize the current implementation

 **(Bonus)** Could Nuxt be used as a full backend?
 In what scenarios would that make sense, and what might be the limitations?

+### Testing

+Implement tests for the gallery and the todo list components

 ### (Bonus) Accessibility